Skip to main content

 • Relative adoption

-In adult adoptions, both the adoptive parent and the adult adoptee face less stringent rules.
+In adult adoptions, the adoptive parent and the adult adoptee face less stringent rules.
 This is an independent adoption that the adult adoptee and the adoptive parent agree to.

 Adoption can be open or closed, depending on how many contacts are desired between the birth parent(s) and adoptive parent(s).
 The birth parent will ask for updates, pictures, and periodic visits in an open adoption.
 In closed adoptions, birth parents don't want any contact or updates.